Sailaron/event-management/README.md

 ### About application

 There are available next endpoints:
-* /homepage/ - page with navigation menu
+* / - homepage with navigation menu
 * /events/ - page to see events by date filter, add new events and share link to specific event
 * /events/{date} - page to see events on specific date, for example /events/2022-12-16
 * /events/{date}/{event_id} - page to specific event, link can be received using button Share on /events/ page